- About this website

-- Switch to the browser, press CTRL+A to highlight all the text on the page (or you can just highlight the portion you want)
+- Switch to the browser, highlight all the text on the page (or you can just copy the portion you want)

-- Switch to the new, blank document and press CTRL+V.
+- Switch to the new, blank document and paste.

 - Save the document and print it.

-I hereby grant you a copyright license to reprint the essays you find on Ken Collins’ Website.
-(For this purpose, the term ‘essay’ includes the fictional stories.)
-You can read them to a group, you can reprint them, or you can print out and distribute as many copies as you like, as long as you honor these guidelines:
+I hereby grant you a copyright license to reprint the articles and sermons you find on The Concise Lexicon of Christianity.
+You can read them to a group, you can reprint them, or you can print out and distribute as many copies as you like, as cLong as you honor these guidelines:

 - Do not make any substantive changes in the text.